-The opacity of the room.
-Making this value less than 100% will cause objects behind the room to become visible.
+The opacity of the object when there is no material or when using the From Object Color material option or when the Show Materials option is turned off.
+When used, making this value less than 100% will cause objects behind the room to become visible.